Information About BFD

 BFD Detection of Failures

 Once a BFD session has been established and timer negotiations are complete, BFD neighbors send BFD control packets that act in the same manner as an IGP hello protocol to detect liveliness, except at a more accelerated rate.
 BFD detects a failure, but the protocol must take action to bypass a failed peer.

 BFD sends a failure detection notice to the BFD-enabled protocols when it detects a failure in the forwarding path.
 The local device can then initiate the protocol recalculation process and reduce the overall network convergence time.

-The BFD failure detection occurs in less than a second, which is much faster than OSPF Hello messages could detect the same failure.
+The BFD failure detection occurs in less than a second.

 BFD Echo Function